August 2013 Recycling E-Newsletter

 Binders: The Recycling Center has lots of 3-ring binders in good condition available for free to Cambridge residents and teachers for reuse, we also accept them if you have extras to give away.
 Save money and reuse!
 The Center is located in the back right corner of the Public Works yard at 147 Hampshire St, near Inman Sq.
 Open Hours: Tues/Thurs 4-7:30pm and Sat 9am-4pm.

 Plastic Bags: The Recycling Center accepts plastic bags / plastic film for recycling.
 Residents can also bring bags for recycling to these stores: Shaws, Star Market, Whole Foods, and Target.
 Bags/film must be clean and dry.
 Remove receipts or any other items.
 Yes: plastic retail bags (hard plastic and string handles removed), plastic food storage bags (e.g. Ziploc® Bags), plastic cereal box liners (if it tears like paper do not include), plastic shipping envelopes, bubble wrap, and air pillows (deflate/remove labels if possible), case wrap (e.g., snacks, water bottles), all clean, dry bags labeled #2 or #4, furniture wrap, electronic wrap, Tyvek® (peal or cut off labels).
 No: frozen food bags, no prewashed salad mix bags, and no degradable/compostable bags.
-Click here to see everything we accept at the Recycling Center or details on recycling plastic bags and film.
+Click here to see details on recycling plastic bags and film.

 Choose to Reuse: Go to a Harvard Stuff Sale